-6 Easy Steps On How to Seal a Window Air Conditioner for the Winter
+How to Seal a Window Air Conditioner for the Winter (6 Easy Steps)

-Window air conditioners do come in handy on hot summer days and nights.
-But would it be okay letting them work as usual, even in the winter?
-No. But since removing them would be a tall order, you need to know how to seal a window air conditioner for the winter.
+Window air conditioners come in handy on hot summer days and nights, but what do you do with them in the winter?
+Since the hassle of completely removing them in the winter months isn’t worth the trouble, you’ll need to know how to seal a window air conditioner for the winter.

 What happens if you don’t cover your AC in the winter?